aliang/jquery-ujs-django/README.md

 ========================================
 Works like the old one.
 Since Django's CsrfMiddleware doesn't:

-- give you an easy way to make the meta tag
+- give you an easy way to make the meta tag that Rails uses
-- send the token in the header
+- look for the CSRF token in the HTTP headers

 I modified it.
 It's still called rails.js in the repo, though.